 perimenopausal woman in her early 40s

-10 Signs You’re Entering Perimenopause: What to Expect
+10 Perimenopause Symptoms: Signs You’re Entering and What to Expect

-Perimenopause is the transitional phase leading up to menopause, usually starting in your 40s, though it can begin earlier for some women.
+Perimenopause, also known as the menopausal transition, is the phase leading up to menopause, usually starting in your 40s, though it can begin earlier for some women.
 This stage can last anywhere from a few years to over a decade, with the average duration being around 4-5 years.
 Recognising the early signs is essential for managing symptoms and taking steps to support your body.
 Understanding what’s happening can make this transition smoother, empowering you to make informed choices about your health and well-being.

 Although the variety of symptoms you may experience is quite broad, below are the top 10 signs most commonly associated with perimenopause, along with tips on how to manage them.